 As the number of consumers increased, the perceived value of Amazon’s service too increased, prompting more non-consumers to try the product.
 This further helped to build trust among the existing consumers.
 As Amazon attracted more consumers, a lot of third-party sellers were willing to sell their wares through it.
 As third-party sellers multiplied, the product varieties and their availability increased.
 As product varieties swell, more people jumped the bandwagon to use Amazon.
 The more users, the more the data, the better the user experience, and the more recommendations.

 Unless a new competitor builds up a large base of customers, it would be tough for it to attract sellers.
 They can attract consumers only when they have an unlimited variety of goods to offer and that at lower prices.

 Network Effects discourages potential competitors.

 As of May 2018(mwpvl.com), Amazon’s global distribution infrastructure was around 193,293,566 square feet and still expanding.
-The company runs different types of fulfilment and distribution centres like large sortable, small sortable, large non-sortable, specialty apparel and footwear, speciality small parts, returns & processing centre, and 3PL outsourced facilities.
+The company runs different types of fulfillment and distribution centres like large sortable, small sortable, large non-sortable, specialty apparel and footwear, specialty small parts, returns & processing centre, and 3PL outsourced facilities.
 It has heavily invested in warehouse automation and customized software.
 It also has an efficient inventory management system.
-Any new entrant would need large financial resources, sufficient time and effort to build their own distribution infrastructure in order to compete with Amazon.
+Any new entrant would need large financial resources, sufficient time, and effort to build their own distribution infrastructure in order to compete with Amazon.
 This would limit likely entrants.

 A competitor’s decision to enter a new market is influenced by how an incumbent would react.
 If the incumbent responds aggressively and sustains the reaction for a longer period of time, the competitor’s losses would mount for a considerable amount of time.
 Amazon possesses substantial resources to fight back any competitor that tries to encroach upon its space.
 The company will slash prices or take some other aggressive route to retain its market share.